#LTConf20 13th Annual

 We welcome abstracts that showcase the use of scholarly interventions related to teaching, learning and assessment and the accompanying evaluation of their effectiveness.

-- The full-length Conference day took place at our usual time of the year in April as a reduced, single-track programme.
-The three sub-themes were 'Using Technology to Transform L&T', 'Assessment and Feedback', and 'Using SoTL to Transform L&T'.
+- April full-length day: three sub-themes - 'Using Technology to Transform L&T', 'Assessment and Feedback', and 'Using SoTL to Transform L&T'

-Recordings are available in the programme sections below.
+Where available, recordings are embedded in the programme sections below.

 Day 1: Thu 13 Feb - Inclusivity & Internationalisation Symposium